gardner711/lease-sentry/specifications/037678-enabler.md

 ## Technical Overview
 ### Purpose
-Step four of a multi-step wizard:
+Step one of a multi-step wizard:
-- This step is independently navigable by a unique url (/newprofile).
+- This step is independently navigable by a unique url (/newlogin).
-- Adds the session id to the subscription request
-- Enables the user to enter a First Name, Last Name, Email address (pre-populates with any email address from the login), State from a drop down of the 50 u.s. states

-On submission, call the Subscription API passing it the subscription and profile request On success, navigates to the Contracts Page (/contracts)
+- Displays the log in options from Azure App Service Authentication (Easy Auth)

+Integrates with Azure App Service Authentication (Easy Auth) On successful login, navigates to Subscription Choice Step 2

 ## Functional Requirements